 Neighbourhood CIL bidding round 2025

-Runnymede Borough Council is now open for applications for Neighbourhood CIL funding from Tuesday 3 June 2025 to Tuesday 5 August 2025.
+The Council is now open for applications for Neighbourhood CIL funding, and has extended the deadline for submissions to Tuesday 2 September 2025.

 Neighbourhood CIL (NCIL) is the portion of the total CIL receipts collected by the Council that is available to help fund local community projects to help address the impacts of new development.